 As described earlier, 70 percent of higher education institutions in the United States offer some level of emergency aid, yet few have comprehensive programmes.
 Some barriers identified by the lab team:

-Historical legacy.
-Many existing emergency aid programmes started in an ad-hoc way, for example with faculty members collecting a few hundred dollars for a student in need.
+An Ad-Hoc Response to Emergency Aid.
+Many emergency aid programmes started in an ad-hoc way, for example with faculty members collecting a few hundred dollars for a student in need.

 Silos on campus.
-Participants said that collaboration across their own campuses was lacking, in addition to between campuses.
+Participants said that collaboration across their campuses — in addition to between campuses — was lacking.

 Communication gaps.
 Students are often unaware that emergency aid even exists.